OpenSauce/OpenSauce/README.md

 ### Hi there 👋

-I am a software engineer with an interest in open source projects.
+I am a software developer with an interest in open source projects.
 Always happy to help work on something new!

 <!--